OhioMathTeacher/docminer/docs/VIDEO_TUTORIAL_SCRIPT.md

 **Maya:**
 "What about this 'AI Pre-screening Analysis' button?"

-**Research Buddy:**
+**DocMiner:**
 "That's where I can help!
 Click that button, and I'll scan the entire document for potential positionality statements."

 **[Screen: Maya clicks button, AI analysis appears]**

 **Professor Todd:**
 "Think of this as a first pass.
-Research Buddy will find likely candidates, but you still need to review them with your expert judgment."
+DocMiner will find likely candidates, but you still need to review them with your expert judgment."

 **Maya:**
 "Oh, I see - it found several possible statements.
 Some look good, but a couple seem like they might be false positives."

-**Research Buddy:**
+**DocMiner:**
 "Exactly my current limitation!
 That's why we need your training data.
 Your corrections teach me to distinguish real positionality statements from similar-sounding text."

 **Professor Todd:**